Thialira/Thialira/README.md

 My name is Thiago Lira 🧒🇧🇷

-I am a Journalist, but today I am a Software Analysis and Development student. 💻👨‍💻
+I am a journalist, but today I am a student of the Internet Systems course.. 💻👨‍💻

 I’m passionate about learning new things and solve problems.
 Always open to new challenges and ready to face changes.
 I dream of being able to build something that can help people.